 A responsive LMS keeps the integrity of your content but adapts it in a way that fits the specifics of different devices.
 This allows learners to access material from any device without losing the user learning experience.

-Your LMS functions as the heart of your academic institution—it not only hosts and manages learning material, but also helps students to successfully hit learning outcomes.
-However, if your LMS no longer serves your institution’s needs, it’s time to consider switching to a system that works for you.
-This switch may seem as daunting as selecting your initial LMS was, but with careful planning and the right approach, you can have an efficient and smooth switch.
+Your LMS functions as the heart of your academic institution—it not only enables you to host and manage learning material, but it also helps students successfully hit learning goals.
+If your LMS no longer serves your institution’s needs, it’s time to consider switching to a system that does.